Xen OpenBSD HVM Guest

 sudo xl shutdown openbsd

-As I wrote above, I only need a Serial Console for the VM.
-So after installing it, I change the Config to the one below.
-I commented out the iso and deactivated vnc and the gpu.
+As I wrote above, I only need a serial console for the VM.
+So after installing it, I change the configuration to the one below.
+I commented out the ISO and deactivated VNC and the GPU.

 type = "hvm"